What is Commercial Insurance?

 Safeguards your company's finances against risks including customer lawsuits, employee or customer injuries, property theft and damage, and other unforeseen occurrences.

-Commercial insurance, commonly known as business insurance, safeguards your company's finances against risks including customer lawsuits, employee or customer injuries, property theft and damage, and other unforeseen occurrences.
+Commercial Lines insurance, commonly known as business insurance, safeguards your company's finances against risks including customer lawsuits, employee or customer injuries, property theft and damage, and other unforeseen occurrences.
 Unlike personal insurance, commercial insurance can cover a wide range of people and entities.
-Additionally, commercial insurance often has far higher amounts of coverage than personal insurance because there is typically more physical property at risk.
+Additionally, commercial insurance often provides far higher amounts of coverage than personal insurance, as there is typically more physical property at risk.

 Here are the different types of Commercial Insurance Coverage:

 A Business Owner's Policy (BOP) is a type of insurance policy that combines business property and business liability insurance.
-It is designed to provide insurance coverage for your business against various risks like fire, theft, or other disasters.
+It is designed to provide insurance coverage for your business against various risks, such as fire, theft, or other disasters.
 This type of insurance policy also protects your business from claims that may arise from your business operations.
 These claims may include bodily injury, property damage, and personal and advertising injury.

 Some coverages that are included in a BOP are: